elmiko/elmiko.github.io/_posts/2023-08-26-from-dodging-to-shooting.markdown

 Hopefully, if you've made it this far things are still working for you.
 If you are having troubles getting your version to run properly, you can find a reference that was the inspiration for this tutorial at [gitlab.com/elmiko/shoot-the-creeps][gitlab].
+If you find errors in this tutorial or the associated source code, please do not hesitate to [open an issue in the repository][gitlab-issue].

 The game is fairly simple with the defaults that I chose, you can have some fun by changing the bullet timer, velocity, and sizes of the mobs, player, and bullets.
 I wrote this